Foundries continue to evolve by adopting innovative technology & workplace safety

 A foundry is an industrial plant where metal is melted and cast into specific shapes by pouring it into a mold.
 The process itself is centuries old.
 Today, approximately 90% of all manufactured goods depend on metal castings for component parts, with cars and trucks being the largest market.
-Aluminum, iron, and steel are the most common metals processed in foundries but other non-ferrous metals are also used for casting, or as alloys added to steel.
+Aluminum, iron, and steel are the most common alloys processed in foundries.

 History of foundries